shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-targeting-ali.md

 ---
-title : Microsoft Monetize - Deal Targeting (ALI) description : Learn what happens when you select Deals in the Create New Line Item or Edit Line Item screen.
+title: Microsoft Monetize - Deal Targeting (ALI)
+description: Learn what happens when you select Deals in the Create New Line Item or Edit Line Item screen.
 ms.date: 10/28/2023
 ---